marco-luzzara/spark-k8s/README.md

 - `submit-job`: Submit a Spark job
 - `create-jar`: Create the uber jar for the Spark job

-Recipes for the K8s deployment:
+---

+## K8S

+The deployment includes an optional minio instance necessary to save input/output of Spark tasks.
+With `make`:

+(Shared with the local configuration)

 - `seed-minio`: seed minio with the dataset, spark jar and pod template.

-(For the following ones, first `cd k8s`)
+(For the following ones, change Makefile and `cd k8s`)

 - `install-spark-setup`: create all the k8s resources for spark. **Note**: if minio needs to be installed, before running a task make sure to run the `seed-minio` recipe.Example:
     ```bash